valette/ACVD/Readme.md

 [3] M. Audette, D. Rivière, M. Ewend, A. Enquobahrie, and S. Valette, "Approach-guided controlled resolution brain meshing for FE-based interactive neurosurgery simulation", Workshop on Mesh Processing in Medical Image Analysis, in conjunction with MICCAI 2011., Toronto, Canada, pp. 176--186, 09/2011.

-This code is cross-platform and should compile under Linux ,MacOS and Window$ OS.
+This code is cross-platform and should compile under Linux, MacOS and Windows.
 ### Licence ###
 This code is distributed under the CeCILL-B license (BSD-compatible) (copyright CNRS, INSA-Lyon, UCBL, INSERM.)